You are here : Home > Extracthive, a recycled carbon fiber that’s easy on the environment

 Technology:

-• Solvolysis of end-of-life composite parts
+• Solvolysis of end-of-life and post-production composite parts

 • Matrix depolymerization, carbon fiber recovery